macgile/DataGridFilter/README.md

   [See below the detail of this feature](#persistence-of-filters)

   - **ExcludeFields** : *name of fields separated by commas to exclude from the filter, only works in AutoGenerateColumns mode*
-  - **ExcludeColumns** : *name of fields to exclude from displayed columns, separated by commas, only works in AutoGenerateColumns mode*
+  - :new: **ExcludeColumns** : *name of fields to exclude from displayed columns, separated by commas, only works in AutoGenerateColumns mode*
   - **DateFormatString** : *date display format*, default : "d"

   > warning: **Before version 1.2.5.2**, you must set the "Time" part of the DateTime fields to zero, otherwise